mahedicse/dns/README.md

 ## Installation and Configuration Domain Name System (DNS) Server in ContOS Linux
-For bangla tutorial visit: http://www.mahedi.me
+For Bangla tutorial visit: http://www.mahedi.me

 ## Domain Name System (DNS)
 A Domain Name System (DNS) is a distributed hierarchical system.
-It maintains a directory of domain names and translate them to Internet Protocol (IP) addresses and Internet Protocol (IP) to domain names or hostname.
+It maintains a directory of domain names and translates them to Internet Protocol (IP) addresses and Internet Protocol (IP) to domain names or hostname.
 Inform which are the official Name Servers for a particular Domain.

 ## DNS Components